HLR/DomiKnowS/developer/KNOWLEDGE.md

 Examples of counting methods usage in the logical constraint:
     - _existsAL(firestationCity)_ -
     in the present ML example exists candidate with classification firestationCity,

      - _existsAL(firestationCity, policeStationCity)_ -
-    in the present ML example exists candidate with classification firestationCity or policeStationCity,,
+    in the present ML example exists candidate with classification firestationCity or policeStationCity,
     - _exactL(firestationCity, 2)_ -
     in the present ML example there are exactly 2 candidates with classification firestationCity,
     - _atLeastL(firestationCity, 4)_ -